Bhavneet345/Python-Data-Analysis/README.md

 # Python-Data-Analysis
-This Repository will contains some of datasets on which i have performed by analytical skills.
+This Repository will contains some of the datasets on which i have performed by analytical skills.
 Hope you will like it...